ttoss/ttoss/docs/website/blog/2023-09-26-building-a-multilingual-blog-site-with-next.js-and-@ttoss-react-i18n.md

 export default BlogPost;
 ```

-## Dynamic Pages with Next.js

-If we want to create dynamic pages for each blog post, we can use Next.js for that.
-Create a `posts` folder inside the `pages` folder, and inside it, create files like `post-1.js`, `post-2.js`, and so on.
-In each of these files, we can use the `BlogPost` component we created earlier to render the content.

 ## Switching Language

 Now, we can add a language selector to our site, allowing users to choose their preferred language.
 If you have the `localeDetection: true` option in `next.config.js`, when switching the language, Next.js will automatically update the route, and the `I18nProvider` will take care of displaying the content in the correct language.
 If this property is set to `false`, you can do it as follows: